SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Interaction/Rotate/README.md

 #Rotate

-This sample demonstrate how to rotate the node by using the Rotate method.
+This sample demonstrates how to rotate the node by using the Rotate method.

 ## Prerequisites